emmajanedrews/base-template/_posts/2018-03-19-whats-happening-with-interest-rates.md

 {% include pullquote.html %}

 If you are a homebuyer and you want a specific monthly mortgage payment based on your income, you’ve lost 7.2% in purchasing power.
-That means you have the ability to buy 7.2% less home for the same monthly payment. &nbsp;
+That means you have the ability to buy 7.2% less home for the same monthly payment.

 As a seller, since people who are interested in buying your home have lost some purchasing power, there will be a downward effect on prices and the offers that they might be able to make.